xiix0/scam/README.md

-You never hesitate to tackle the most difficult problems.
+Try to have as good a life as you can under the circumstances.